 Farmers Branch, Texas, is a mid-sized city in Dallas County that originated in the early 1850s and was incorporated in 1946.
 The current population is about 30,000, and most of the residents are honest, hardworking people leading regular lives.
 Whether you are working for JPMorgan Chase, IBM, the IRS or Geico, you most likely depend on your paycheck to support your family.
 When that paycheck no longer arrives because of a disabling injury or illness, the financial stress begins to build almost immediately.

-The good news is the federal government recognized the problems disabilities can cause for an individual or a family in 1956 and created a federal insurance program for U.S. workers.
+The good news is the federal government recognized the problems disabilities can cause for an individual or a family and, in 1956, they created a federal disability insurance program for U.S. workers.
 This program is known as Social Security Disability Insurance (SSDI), and it allows qualified workers to receive a monthly benefit to help keep their heads above water.

 While many people confuse SSDI for an income-based handout, it is important to understand that it is just an insurance policy managed by the Social Security Administration (SSA).
 U.S. workers pay the premiums on the policy through their payroll taxes.
 Anyone who has enough recent work history and a qualifying disability will receive SSDI benefits in return for having sufficiently paid into the program.